Public Records & Services in Harper

 Frequently Asked Questions

 To register to vote in Harper, Oregon, residents can register online through the Oregon Secretary of State's website, by mail, or in person at the Malheur County elections office.
 Oregon requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oregon Secretary of State's voter lookup tool.
-For local municipal elections in Harper, contact the Malheur County Clerk's office for schedules and ballot information.
+For local county and state elections (Harper is an unincorporated community in Malheur County and does not hold municipal elections), contact the Malheur County Clerk's office for schedules and ballot information.

-Property records for Harper, Oregon are maintained by the Malheur County Assessor's Office and the Malheur County County Clerk.
+Property records for Harper, Oregon are maintained by the Malheur County Assessor's Office and the Malheur County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Malheur County, including parcels in Harper.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Malheur County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Malheur County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Oregon counties provide online property record searches through their county websites.
-For in-person requests, visit the Malheur County offices at the county courthouse.
 The Malheur County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Harper, Oregon residents are available through both county and state offices.
 The Oregon Health Authority, Center for Health Statistics, located in Portland, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oregon.
 Orders can be placed online, by mail, or in person.
 Locally, the Malheur County Clerk's office issues marriage licenses and maintains marriage records for Malheur County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.